 createrepo /var/www/html/repo

-This creates the repodata/ directory and the
+This generates repodata/ and the metadata files

-metadata files that yum/dnf clients read when they query the
+yum/dnf read when they query the repo.

 Spawning worker 0 with 1 pkgs